Galvanized-Heart/astra/docs/journal.md

 I've heard that Transformers are GNNs (Graph Neural Networks) a fair bit lately, and that's made me wonder exactly how that's true and if it means GNNs are obsolete as a result.
 As it so happens, Transformers represent a specific kind of GNN.
 If a GNN uses graphs with no edge embeddings and is fully connected, it is effectively a Transformer.
 Albeit, Transformers don't have as strong of an inductive bias for structure as GNNs do since Transformers require positional encodings to more loosely infer the structure of the data.
 In my mind, it seems more like the relationship between a square and a rectangle.
 Squares are a single special case rectangle where all the sides are even.
 The square is like the Transformer in that it is a special case GNN where all the nodes are fully connected.
 What's interesting is that some sources have said that, because the Transformer needs to learn inductive biases instead having concrete inductive biases in a GNN, Transformers require much more data to learn the structural patterns that a GNN gets for free.

 ### Jul 14, 2025
+Today I spoke to my PI about the upgraded kinetic derivations and spoke to my senior colleagues about the data included in the dataset we have on hand.
+In each data point, only a single substrate is defined and these are the substrates provided by BRENDA.
+BRENDA doesn't include the reactions by default and kinetic parameters typically isolate for a single limiting reagent.

 ```
                 k₁                k₂                k₃